 6. Chord Jumping

 Chord jumping is what it sounds like: jumping from chord to chord.
 This gets your fingers prepared for playing those chord shapes.
 Choose ones you already know to begin with, and then mix in some newer shapes.

 7. String Skipping

 String skipping is a great strumming/picking hand exercise that gives your brain a work out too.
 By following irregular patterns which are less obvious than going in order, it helps to improve brain-hand coordination.
-It also encourages alternate picking, which gets you ready for speedy lead playing.
+It also encourages alternate picking, which gets you ready for fast lead playing.

 8. Scale Sequencing